 Confident people only compare themselves to who they once were at the beginning of their journey.
 They look inward in order to see what worked well, what didn’t work well, and what they’ve learned along the way in order to keep going.

 Confident people know that it’s useless to constantly gauge one’s success by comparing themselves to others.
-They know that every individual’s path to success is unique and the only person’s success they need to be responsible for is their own.
+They know that every individual’s path to success is unique, and the only person’s success they need to be responsible for is their own.

 Arrogant people gauge their level of confidence based on comparing themselves to other people.
-They feel validated not from within, but from seeing how much more they’ve done than others.
+They feel validated not from within but from seeing how much more they’ve done than others.

 2. Are you willing to fail?

-Confident people know they will mess up, and they don’t see failure as an indication of their self-worth.
-Just because they fail, doesn’t mean that they’re a failure.
+Confident people know they will mess up, and they don’t see failure as a sign of their self-worth.
+Just because they fail doesn’t mean that they’re a failure.

 Confident people take bigger risks because they aren’t afraid to fail or look stupid.
 They’re not the least bit concerned about being judged by others because they wholeheartedly believe in what they do.

 Even when confident people have reached the height of their personal and professional goals, they keep going because they are lifelong learners.
 They yearn to learn more and be more.

 After all, making mistakes will undermine their feeling of importance and superiority over others.
 They don’t want to look stupid, so they’d rather stick to what they know and only do what they’re already good at.

-If they keep making mistakes, they believe that they must not be good at it.
+If they keep making mistakes, they believe they must not be good at it.
 They will drop it in order to find the quickest way to perform well and look smart.